schmitz-ilias/ILIAS/Services/MetaData/ROADMAP.md

 structures is happening there.
 An easy first step towards improving performance should be unsetting the clones when appropriate.

+### Metadata Schema

+Check whether renaming the currently incorrect preset schema 'LOM v 1.0' can be replaced with the correct 'LOMv1.0'.
+From a quick search for the old value it seems to be in use in a few places.

 ### Location Type

 Check whether the field 'location_type' in the table